New York governor issues new restrictions as U.S. grim records mount

 Officials in states hardest-hit by the virus pleaded with residents to stay home as much as possible and heed the advice of experts by wearing masks, washing their hands and social distancing.

 “It’s not safe to go out, it’s not safe to have others over, it’s just not safe.
-And it might not be safe for a while yet,” Wisconsin Governor Tony Evers said during a primetime address on Tuesday.
+And it might not be safe for a while yet,” Wisconsin Governor Tony Evers said, as he issued new mitigation measures.
 “So, please, cancel the happy hours, dinner parties, sleepovers and playdates at your home.”

 Reporting by Maria Caspani and Peter Szekely in New York and Anurag Maan in Bengaluru, Editing by Nick Macfie and Bill Berkrot